Recording & Clearing Checks

 Q: Am I able to see my available balance, factoring in outstanding checks?

 A: You’ll be able to soon with our upcoming Account Register view!
 For now, to estimate your available balance, subtract the total of your Outstanding Checks from the book balance of your bank account.
-You can find both these balances on the Balances page.
+You can find both these balances on the Accounts page.